Impact of EI

 During this session – Impact of Emotional Intelligence on Leadership, participants will apply EI tools and techniques to improve their leadership effectiveness.

-Each learner will play the role of competency advisor to their peers to help lead the group towards improvement.
+Each learner will play the role of competency advisor to their peers to help lead the group toward improvement.
 These group discussions will help each person determine which EQ competencies are too high or too low, and which are just at the right level.
 The more well-balanced each of the 15 EQ skills is, the more productive they will be at work and in life.
 If there are significant gaps between their EQ competency levels, the more visible the imbalance shows up in their behaviours.

 In this module – Impact of Emotional Intelligence on Leadership, the learning will be framed around embracing the change required to integrate an emotionally intelligent leadership approach.
 The team will learn how to plan and implement behavioural changes and set up a detailed action plan for success.
 Improving emotional intelligence is not a “one size fits all” process.
 Understanding, expressing, and managing one’s emotions involves figuring out which particular strategies and emotional regulation approaches work best for each individual in different situations.